ALT-C 2012 – a confrontation with reality

 Natasa Milic-Frayling Richard Noss

-The 19th international conference of the Association for Learning Technology will be held at the University of Manchester, UK, 11-13 September 2012.
+The 19th international conference of the Association for Learning Technology was held at the University of Manchester, UK, 11-13 September 2012.

 Conference co-chairs: Jonathan Drori, Sarah Sherman and Julie Voce.